 “When my family moved here it was just an expectation – you come here for a better life and a better education, and you have to work for something.
 My goal was to go to college, and I grew up knowing this was something that I had to do.
 Not just for myself but for my family, because of how hard they worked to get us here.”

-Cervantes is just one of a sizeable community of first-generation college students at the university: nearly one in every four undergraduate students on the U of A campus is first-gen, and while they may at times feel their experience is singular, all of them are in good company.
-Chancellor Joe Steinmetz was a first-generation college student himself, along with many administrators and faculty across every college on campus.
+Cervantes is just one of a sizeable community of first-generation college students at the university: nearly one in every four undergraduate students on the U of A campus is first-gen, along with many administrators and faculty across every college on campus.

 Cervantes says she was lucky when filling out her college applications.
 She was able to benefit from the advice of an older brother and sister, both of whom attended the U of A before her.
 Because of this, she was confident in her ability to meet deadlines and construct a competitive application, but she found that her greatest limitations came from forces beyond her control.
 She is currently a U.S. resident, and though she has applied for citizenship, new legislation has slowed down the process.
 “It was really stressful applying for scholarships in particular,” she said, “because for a lot of them you have to be a citizen.
 Seeing rejection letters just for that was really hard.”

 Once on campus, Cervantes found support within the Honors College Path Program, which was established in 2014 to recruit exceptional high school students from underrepresented populations, including first-generation students, and help them excel at the university.
 Being a part of Path helped Cervantes feel at home in Fayetteville even before the regular session started in the fall, thanks to the Path Summer Bridge Program.
 “I met other Path students before I got to college.
 It made it easier to find people to study with outside of class.
 And I knew if I needed something, even if I was just stressed, I could go to the Path mentors.”